 SUS 001 Introduction to Sustainability

-Students will leave this class with in-depth knowledge of the history of sustainability and be up to date on the most current sustainability thinking (including the understanding that such knowledge is ever-evolving).
+Gain an in-depth knowledge of the history of sustainability and be up to date on the most current sustainability thinking (including the understanding that such knowledge is ever-evolving).
 Both practical and conceptual issues will be discussed with the goal of developing sustainable practices in our daily and professional lives.
 Absorb the vocabulary, bust the myths and learn how your design skills and creativity can contribute to a sustainable future.

 SUS 002 The Sustainable Organization